Sony RX10 III versus Canon G3 X

 |Sony RX10 (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||22.9||12.6||474||69|

 Many modern cameras are not only capable of taking still images, but can also record movies.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the RX10 III provides a higher video resolution than the G3X.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the RX10 III provides a higher video resolution than the G3X.
 It can shoot video footage at 4K/30p, while the Canon is limited to 1080/60p.

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the RX10 III has an electronic viewfinder (2359k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the G3X relies on live view and the rear LCD for framing.
-The table below summarizes some of the other core capabilities of the Sony RX10 III and Canon G3 X in connection with corresponding information for a sample of similar cameras.
+The following table reports on some other key feature differences and similarities of the Sony RX10 III, the Canon G3 X, and comparable cameras.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.